 The DCGC recommends against providing equity awards as part of the compensation of a non-executive director.
-However, we may deviate from this recommendation and grant equity awards to our non-executive directors, consistent with U.S. market practice.
+However, we deviate from this recommendation and have granted equity awards in the form of options to our non-executive directors, consistent with U.S. market practice.
+We believe that such remuneration structure is appropriate due to our listing on Nasdaq.

 Our long-term incentive plan allows us to set the terms and conditions of awards granted thereunder.
-Under the Plan, we may grant common shares that are not subject to a lock-up period of at least five years after the date of grant, and we may grant options without restricting the exercisability of those options during the first three years after the date of grant.
+Under the Plan, we may grant (and have granted) common shares that are not subject to a lock-up period of at least five years after the date of grant, and we may grant (and have granted) options without restricting the exercisability of those options during the first three years after the date of grant.
 In those cases, this would cause a deviation from the DCGC.